ejovo13/complex_plotter/README.md

 Funky!

 Another type of plot that the comp.plotter class offers is a plot of intersecting surfaces, called using the surf function.
 This plot is really just a combination of the first two plots from plot3 merged into a single axis.
-This way how the imaginary and real parts of the output dance together.
+We can see how the imaginary and real parts of the output dance together.

 ```MATLAB